AlibabaCloudDocs/ros/intl.en-US/Resource Types/ENS/ALIYUN::ENS::Instance.md

   AutoRenew:
     Type: String
     Description: >-
-      Whether renew the fee automatically? it could be True,FalseDefault value is False.
+      Whether renew the fee automatically?
+It could be True,FalseDefault value is False.
   VSwitchId:
     Type: String